Drea234/Flow/README.md

 ## Overview

-An AI-powered chatbot that provides Valley Water employees with 24/7 HR support while equipping administrators with real-time analytics to improve workforce management.
+An AI-powered HR Agent that provides Valley Water employees with 24/7 HR support while equipping administrators with real-time analytics to improve workforce management.

 ## What is Flow?